-If you rate your credit score as ‘OK’ but not great, you’ll need to sort out things like:
+If your credit score is ‘OK’ but not great, you’ll need to sort out things like:

 - High balances on credit cards and overdrafts